zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 This completes the task of creating a notebook from an Example template.

-### Task 3.1: Create a Time Series Notebook using the OML4SQL Time Series Template Example
+### Task 3.2: Create a Time Series Notebook using the OML4SQL Time Series Template Example

 This step demonstrates how to create the Time Series notebook based on the Example template:

-1. Go to the **Examples** page under Templates in your Oracle Machine Learning UI.
+1. Go to the **Examples** page under Templates in the OML menu or click **Examples** on the Oracle Machine Learning home page.

 2. Navigate to the **OML4SQL Time Series ESM** example template notebook.
 Alternatively, type ESM in the search box on the upper right to get a list of the ESM-related notebooks.
 Click the notebook and then click **Create Notebook**.